 This is bad for a few reasons.
-First of all, if you’re planning on doing more photography, you won’t be able to capture a sharp image.
+First, if you intend to do more photography, you won’t be able to capture a sharp image.
 But more importantly, moisture on your lens can linger (plus, in worst-case scenarios, it can help fungus to form).

 That’s why you want to avoid condensation in the first place.

 First, when preparing to come back inside after time in the cold, put your equipment in your (tightly sealed) camera bag.
 Then let the air in the camera bag adjust to the new temperature for a few hours.
 Once the process has finished, you can open up your camera bag — knowing that your equipment remains free of condensation.

 Second, when you’re out in the cold, refrain from putting your camera setup under your coat or in a pocket.
 Sticking a cold camera under your warm coat is similar to heading indoors, and the cold-to-warm movement is a condensation risk.

 As a photographer, I despise sand.
 And if you’ve ever photographed in a sandy environment, I’m guessing that you do, too.

 Sand just seems to get everywhere — and it’s very, very harmful to your equipment.
 It can get into the buttons of your camera and stop them from working.
 And it can get into the openings of your lens and wear down the mechanics.

 So, when you’re out in the field, you must be extremely vigilant.
 For one, you should never touch the sand.
 And if one of your hands does come in contact with sand, wipe it off immediately (and as thoroughly as possible).
 Only then can you comfortably touch your camera/lens with that hand.